brett935/engineeringforlittles/README.md

 ### Experiment 20: Shadow Studies
 Observe and record the length and direction of shadows throughout the day to learn about the Earth's rotation and the sun's position.

+## Benefits of STEM Programs for Kids

+### Fosters Creativity
+STEM education encourages children to think outside the box and develop innovative solutions.
+By engaging in hands-on projects, children learn that creativity is not just about art but also about finding new ways to solve problems.
+For instance, designing a simple machine not only teaches mechanical principles but also stimulates imaginative thinking about how different components can work together.

+### Builds Problem-Solving Skills
+STEM subjects challenge students with real-world problems, requiring them to apply logic and creativity to find solutions.
+These experiences help children develop critical thinking skills that are essential in academic and everyday life.
+Coding activities, for example, teach kids to break down problems into manageable parts and devise algorithms to solve them, a fundamental aspect of computational thinking.

+### Encourages Curiosity
+Children are naturally curious, and STEM education feeds this curiosity by providing them with the tools to explore and understand the world around them.
+Asking questions like "What makes the weather change?" can lead to interactive projects that explore concepts in meteorology, encouraging a deeper understanding and interest in science.

+## Simple STEM Experiments to Do at Home

+### Homemade Lava Lamp
+**Objective:** Understand liquid density and chemical reactions.
+**Materials:** Clear bottle, vegetable oil, water, food coloring, effervescent tablet.
+**Procedure:**
+1. Fill the bottle with one-quarter water and the rest with oil.
+2. Wait for the layers to separate.
+3. Add a few drops of food coloring; they will sink and mix with the water.
+4. Add pieces of the effervescent tablet and watch the bubbly reaction.
+**Science Explained:** This experiment shows how oil and water do not mix due to their different densities.
+The effervescent tablet reacts with the water to create gas bubbles coated with colored water, which rise and fall, creating a lava lamp effect.

+### Crystal Growing
+**Objective:** Explore solutions, saturation, and crystallization.
+**Materials:** Water, sugar or salt, jar, string.
+**Procedure:**
+1. Boil water and dissolve as much sugar or salt as possible.
+2. Pour the solution into a jar.
+3. Suspend a string from the top of the jar into the solution.
+4. Allow the solution to cool and sit undisturbed for several days.
+**Science Explained:** As the solution cools, it becomes supersaturated, meaning it can no longer hold as much dissolved material.
+Crystals begin to form on the string as the solute comes out of solution, demonstrating crystallization.